 Nonna’s bucculata was always made with lemon extract and anise seeds, but for her grandchildren, she always substituted vanilla and maraschino cherries.
 So, I sit with a slice of bucculata and a steaming cup of Christmas Tea of Good Tidings and wonder if it was cheating to use a Mixmaster to beat the batter.

 Annalisa Russo is a published author and master storyteller based in Chicago, IL.
-Currently writing with The Wild Rose Press, she has just released her fifth novel: Angel Boy.
+Currently writing with The Wild Rose Press, she has just released her sixth novel: All Hearts Come Home for Christmas.
 You can read more about it and the author at annalisarusso.com.
 Follow Annalisa Russo on Twitter, Facebook, and Goodreads.